Exploring QCD matter in extreme conditions with Machine Learning

-and it shows conceptual appeal since it bypasses the cumbersome integration error accumulation in conventional MCMC-based estimation for the partition function.
-With the free energy well estimated, other thermodynamic observables can be naturally obtained through taking derivative of the free energy, and be further corrected by the importance sampling~\cite{Muller:2019nis}.
-Such capability from flow-based model is mainly attributed to their explicit likelihood estimation ability, which is also shared by variational autoregressive models like introduced in Sec.~\ref{van}.
+This approach is conceptually appealing as it circumvents the cumbersome integration error accumulation inherent in conventional MCMC-based estimations for the partition function.
+Once the free energy is well estimated, other thermodynamic observables can be naturally obtained by taking the derivative of the free energy, and can also be further refined by the importance sampling~\cite{Muller:2019nis}.
+The capability exhibited by flow-based models primarily stems from their explicit likelihood estimation ability, a feature also shared by variational autoregressive models as introduced in Sec.~\ref{van}.

-A conditional normalizing flow (c-NF) model was trained in Ref.~\cite{Singha:2023cql} on samples pre-generated from HMC in noncritical region of the theory\footnote{Note that being different from the variational strategy of flow-based MCMC method, this work trains the flow on existing samples, thus using forward KL divergence as the loss function.}.
-Such trained c-NF model is able to interpolate or extrapolate the dependence of configuration generation on the parameter and thus is applied to critical region (in i.e., phase transition situation or continuum limit seeking).
-Though the interpolation or extrapolation of the trained c-NF model in critical region for configuration generation may have bias, it can be corrected efficiently with few e.g., Metroplolis-Hasting steps because of the tractable probability evaluation for each of the generated (``proposed'') configurations.
-Since the shared flow-model across the whole parameter space exlude the conditioning on them, it provides an economical way to reduce the cost of performing flow-based model for phase diagram exploration of the theory.
+In Ref.~\cite{Singha:2023cql}, a conditional normalizing flow (c-NF) model was trained on samples pre-generated from HMC in the non-critical region of the theory\footnote{Note that being different from the variational strategy of flow-based MCMC method, this work trains the flow on existing samples, thus using forward KL divergence as the loss function.}.
+Such a trained c-NF model is able to interpolate or extrapolate the dependency of configuration generation on the parameter, thereby being applicable to the critical regions (i.e., phase transition situation or continuum limit seeking).
+Although the interpolation or extrapolation of the trained c-NF model in a critical region for configuration generation may exhibit bias, it can be efficiently corrected with a few e.g., Metroplolis-Hasting steps due to the tractable probability evaluation for each generated (or ``proposed'') configurations.
+Since the flow model is shared across the entire parameter space except for the conditioning on them, it presents a cost-effective means to reduce the expenditure involved in employing a flow-based model for the phase diagram exploration of the theory.